Anne Blunt, 15th Baroness Wentworth

-Anne Isabella Noel Blunt, 15th Baroness Wentworth (née King-Noel; 22 September 1837 – 15 December 1917), known for most of her life as Lady Anne Blunt, was co-founder, with her husband the poet Wilfrid Blunt, of the Crabbet Arabian Stud in England and the Sheykh Obeyd estate near Cairo.
+Anne Isabella Noel Blunt, 15th Baroness Wentworth (née King, later King-Noel; 22 September 1837 – 15 December 1917), known for most of her life as Lady Anne Blunt, along with her husband the poet Wilfrid Blunt, was co-founder of the Crabbet Arabian Stud in England and the Sheykh Obeyd estate near Cairo.
 The two married on 8 June 1869.
 From the late 1870s, Wilfrid and Lady Anne travelled extensively in Arabia and the Middle East, buying Arabian horses from Bedouin princes such as Emir Fendi Al-Fayez and the Egyptian Ali Pasha Sherif.
 Among the great and influential horses they took to England were Azrek, Dajania, Queen of Sheba, Rodania and the famous Ali Pasha Sherif stallion Mesaoud.
 To this day, the vast majority of purebred Arabian horses trace their lineage to at least one Crabbet ancestor.

 Life and work

 Lady Anne was a daughter of William King-Noel, 1st Earl of Lovelace, and the Hon.
 Augusta Ada Byron, the world's first computer programmer.
-Her maternal grandparents were the poet Lord Byron and Annabella Byron, 11th Baroness Wentworth.
+Her maternal grandparents were the poet Lord Byron and Anne Isabella "Annabella" Noel-Byron, 12th Baroness Wentworth (née Milbanke).
 In childhood, she was known as Annabella, after the grandmother for whom she was named.

 Lady Anne was fluent in French, German, Italian, Spanish and Arabic, a skilled violinist and a gifted artist who studied drawing with John Ruskin.
 She also had a lifelong love of horses, dating from childhood, and was an accomplished equestrienne.
 Her interest in the Arabian horse, combined with Wilfrid's interest in Middle Eastern politics, led to their mutual interest in saving the Arabian breed and thus their many journeys.

 Lady Anne travelled extensively in the Middle East and is particularly noted as the first European woman to ride through the Arabian desert to reach the city of Ha'il.

 The books Bedouin Tribes of the Euphrates and A Pilgrimage to Nejd are attributed to her and were based on her journals, but were extensively edited by her husband.
 Her own voice comes through more clearly in her published journals.

 She owned a violin made by Stradivarius, since known as the Lady Blunt Stradivarius, though she was not the original owner.
 It was extensively refurbished in 1864 by Jean Baptiste Vuillaume, from whom she purchased the instrument upon recommendation of her instructor, Leopold Jansa.
 She possessed the instrument for 30 years, selling it in 1895.

 Lady Anne's 1869 marriage to Blunt was not a happy one.
 Her many pregnancies produced a single surviving child, Judith Blunt-Lytton, 16th Baroness Wentworth.
 Anne never ceased to grieve over her miscarriages and the babies who died soon after birth.
 Although a fond father to Judith when she was a child, Blunt made no secret that he would have preferred a son.